GENERAL

 • Due to its proximity to other European nations, physicians from all over Europe can easily meet and attend medical conferences in Germany.
 Therefore, you will have the opportunity to attend employment fairs, collaborate on projects, and network with other medical professionals!

-• Compared to Spain and Greece among other European nations, Germany records a lower percentage of unemployment.
+• Compared to Spain and Greece, among other European nations, Germany records a lower percentage of unemployment.
 According to statistics recently released, thousands of Germany's medical profession positions are open.
 This simply means that most international medical graduates will not experience much difficulty while seeking employment immediately after graduation.

 Eligibility Criteria for MBBS in Germany

-Admission Steps to Study MBBS in Germany
+Documents Required for Admission to MBBS in Germany

-The required documents are given below.
+The required documents for admission to MBBS in Germany are given below.

 • Admission letter from the university